 The content of the annual performance appraisal is determined by the agreements made in the previous year and the wishes and ambitions of the staff member, as well as by new developments in the organization, team or discipline.

 The following topics may be addressed:

 - The annual performance appraisal cycle connects organizational objectives and individual agreements.
-For example: our UT core values (internationalization, enterprising, synergy-driven and social impact) and (team) objectives.
+For example our UT core values (entrepreneurial, inclusive and open, and (team) objectives.